awishto-write/Cpts121/README.md

 # Cpts121
-Program Design and Development C
+Assignments for the Program Design and Development C class